 • Documentation, disclosure & legal exposure

-03. Remedy, Legal Risk, Complaints and DD as a Legal Defence
+03 Handling high-risk situations.
+Remedy, Complaints and DD as a Legal Defence

-How to integrate human rights into company governance and other business functions
+How to integrate human rights into company governance and other business functions.
+What to do when risks escalate.

 The course content and session structure may be adjusted prior to the start date to reflect latest developments and best practice insights.